algesten/str0m/README.md

                 return;
             }

-            // TODO: handle more cases of v here.
+            // TODO: handle more cases of v here, such as incoming media data.

             continue;
         }